What Is Residual Functional Capacity (RFC)?

 How Is My RFC Determined?

 To determine what you are or are not capable of doing in a typical 8-hour work day, a decisionmaker often works with a medical consultant.
 A medical consultant is tasked with reviewing your Social Security file, which needs to contain all of your medical records and doctor opinions.
 You and your lawyer need to work together to make sure the decisionmaker has your complete medical file.
-In the event there is not enough medical evidence in your file, you may be sent to a consultative examination.
+In the event there is not enough medical All documents you submit to Social Security to support your case for disability, retirement benefits or payment amount.
+More in your file, you may be sent to a consultative examination.
 The in-person (or virtual in limited circumstances) exam is with a medical doctor who is not an employee of the Social Security Administration.
 The doctor is an independent contractor who is tasked with providing additional information to the medical consultant, so an accurate assessment of your abilities and limitations can be made.
 It is in your best interest to compile additional evidence that is favorable to your claim too.
 Medical consultants and consultative examiners do their best to make an accurate assessment of your abilities, but mistakes happen and they can get it wrong.
 You can help the folks at DDS by asking one (or all) of your doctors to fill out an RFC form.
 If completed by a treating physician, the decisionmaker assigned to your case will have to take into account that evidence as well.
 Using all the information in your file, the consultant will give an opinion as to your physical and, if applicable, your mental abilities and limitations.
 He or she will answer questions such as how long you can sit, stand and walk.
 The opinion will also mention how much you are able to lift on both an occasional and a frequent basis.
 If a claimant has mental limitations, the opinion will contain any limitations associated with those as well.

 How Is RFC Categorized?